opendistro/for-elasticsearch-docs/docs/elasticsearch/index-alias.md

 ## Index alias options

-You can specify the following options:
+You can specify the options shown in the following table.

 Option | Valid values | Description | Required
 :--- | :--- | :---